The Ultimate List of Fun West Michigan Campgrounds

 If you thought camping by one lake was good, you’ll be amazed by Oak Grove Campground and Resort!
 Located on the north side of Holland, Oak Grove is located within walking distance of both Lake Macatawa and Lake Michigan beaches.
 Rated “One of the Best Parks in the USA” by Good Sam Campground Directory, this family resort offers grassy full hookup sites surrounded by mature oak trees.
 The resort also has a heated pool, hot tub, laundry, bike rentals, and wi-fi for those who can’t quite bring themselves to unplug all the way.

 Indigo Bluffs RV Park & Resort in Empire delivers three unique experiences close to the Sleeping Bear Dunes: a beautiful RV Park, an extended-stay RV Resort, and luxurious cottages.
 A limited number of rustic cabins and tent sites are also available.
 Indigo Bluffs boasts a quiet and warm atmosphere where you can enjoy daylight until 10pm during the summer, and relax with a mosquito-free evening around the campfire.
-The blend of cottages, cabins, & campsites allow for your whole group to vacation together, despite everyone having different tastes in lodging.
+The blend of cottages, cabins, & campsites allows for your whole group to vacation together, despite everyone having different tastes in lodging.

 Located in the heart of northern Michigan, Pine River Paddlesports Center in Wellston is perfect for hitting the river during your camping trip.
 Their campground is in the midst of the Huron-Manistee National Forest.
 Nestled in the wooded area, the campsites are quiet, clean, and cozy, with river trips available right from the campground.
 Rent canoes, kayaks, stand-up paddleboards, rubber rafts, and tubes on Michigan's premier paddlesport rivers: the Pine and Big Manistee.
-Before you leave town, make sure to stop by the Dublin General Store for some of the best jerky in West Michigan!
+Before you leave town, make sure to stop by the Dublin General Store for some of the best jerky in West Michigan.

 About the Author: Courtney Sheffer is the Marketing Director for the West Michigan Tourist Association, and loves getting out and exploring the many campgrounds in the area.
 Her favorite campgrounds are ones close to lakes or rivers that will let her bring her two dogs along.
 You can find out even more about the many campgrounds located throughout West Michigan at the WMTA Campground Map.